MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/modeldb.rst

 Introduction
 ============

-It is required that the LFRic code be able to run more than one instance of a "model" from the same executable.
-For example, you might want to run a linear model and its adjoint in the same executable.
-Or you might want to run a number of members of an ensemble simultaneously from the same executable.

-In order to make this possible, multiple versions of the scientific and technical state of the model need to be held.
-This data will include:
+The modeldb class is a data structure that is designed to encapsulate all the data required to describe both the scientific and technical state of a model.

+The modeldb class can hold:

 * Model field data such as all the standard field collections (e.g. the depository, prognostics and diagnostics) along with all the other model specific field collections and field bundles.
-* Other model data such as single values or arrays
+* Other model data such as single values, arrays or objects
 * Configuration that is read in from namelists
 * Clock/calendar objects
 * MPI communicator
 * I/O information

-This data is held in a structure called "modeldb"
+There is a requirement that the LFRic code be able to run more than one instance of a "model" from the same executable.
+For example, you might want to run a linear model and its adjoint in the same executable.
+Or you might want to run a number of members of an ensemble simultaneously from the same executable.
+In order to make this possible, multiple versions of the model state can be stored in multiple copies of modeldb.

 How to use
 ==========

+The modeldb class contains a collection of field collections.
+Fields can be stored in field collections, then these field collections stored in modeldb.

+Other values, such as single values, arrays or even objects can be stored in a collection of key-value pairs that is stored with modeldb

-Items like clock and calendar and the object holding MPI information can be accessed directly from modeldb: ``modeldb%clock``, ``modeldb%calendar`` and ``modeldb%mpi``, but the modeldb object can also hold fields and other values.
+Items common to all models like clock and calendar and MPI information can be accessed directly from modeldb

 Fields
 ~~~~~~